-If you have an order for spousal or child support and the paying parent has fallen behind in the payments, you may be able to take several legal steps to enforce your rights to the support.
+If you have an order for spousal or child support and the other party has fallen behind on their payments, you may take legal steps to enforce your rights.

-One way to collect unpaid child or spousal support is to ask that the back support be taken directly from the wages of the paying parent.
-This requires a wage-withholding order issued either by a court or by a child support enforcement agency.
-In support cases handled by a support enforcement agency, it is almost always the agency that will issue the wage-withholding order.
-Some agencies will not pursue spousal support unless they are also pursuing an award of child support or if the person owed money is receiving certain types of public assistance.
-If your case is being handled by an enforcement agency, ask about their specific policies regarding the enforcement of spousal support.
+One way to collect unpaid child or spousal support is to ask that the payments be taken directly from the wages of the paying parent or spouse.
+This requires a wage-withholding order, which is issued either by a court or by a child support enforcement agency.
+In support cases handled by a support enforcement agency, it is almost always the agency that will issue the order.

-When a wage withholding order is issued, the amount taken from the parent’s wages to pay current and retroactive support is usually 120 percent of the current support payment amount, up to a maximum of 50 percent of the paying parent’s income.
-This means that for a monthly support order of $100, the amount taken from the paycheck will be $120 $100 for the current support and $20 (or 20 percent) for the back support owed.
-Once the back support has been paid off, just the amount of the current monthly order would be taken out, again up to a maximum of 50 percent of the paying parent’s income.
-If only back support is owed, the amount withheld will vary on the circumstances of the case, but it will usually be whatever the last ordered payment amount was, until the back support is paid in full.
+When a wage withholding order is issued, money will be taken from the wages of the person who owes support.
+If that person owes past support, the amount taken is usually 120 percent of the current support payment amount -- up to no more than 50 percent of the paying person’s income.
+For example, for a monthly support order of $100, the amount taken will be $120 — $100 for the current support and $20 (or 20 percent) for the back support owed.
+Once the back support has been paid off, just the amount of the current monthly order will be taken out.
+The maximum of 50 percent of the paying parent’s income will still apply.
+If only back support is owed, the amount withheld will vary on the circumstances of the case.
+It will usually be whatever the last ordered payment amount was, until the back support is paid in full.

 Once income withholding is in place, it continues as long as support is owed.
-If the paying parent changes jobs, the wage-withholding order will “follow” that paying parent to any new job that the support enforcement agency is aware of.
+If the paying parent changes jobs, the order will follow them to any new job that the support enforcement agency knows about.
 If no support agency is handling your case, a lawyer can help you make sure a new employer is given a copy of the withholding order.
-Like wages, income from workers’ compensation and unemployment benefits can also be withheld for current and back support.
+Income from workers’ compensation and unemployment benefits can also be withheld for current and back support.

 A support enforcement agency can help you to arrange income withholding.
 If your support is not currently routed through the state, contact the division of child support for this service.
 If you are having an enforcement agency handle your case, there will be a $25 fee for each year the agency collects more than $500 for you.
+Note that it may take some time for this to be set up.
+It can involve lengthy interactions between the agency and the nonpaying spouse’s employer.
+It is best to contact the agency as soon as possible to set this up.
 A lawyer may also help you arrange income withholding, although you may be responsible for the lawyer’s fees and expenses.

-There are several other things that the district attorney, division of child support or a lawyer can help you with.
-One is garnishing the bank account or other sources of money of a parent who should be paying support.
-Placing liens on the real property (the land or buildings) and personal property owned by the paying parent is another way, so that you can receive some or all of what is owed to you when the land is sold.
+There are several other things that the district attorney, the division of child support or a lawyer can help you with.
+One is garnishing the bank account or other sources of money of a person who should be paying support.
+Placing liens on the real property (land or buildings) and personal property owned by the person who owes support is another way.
+A lien might mean you can receive some or all of what you are owed when the land is sold.

-If your former spouse lives in a different state than you, the Uniform Interstate Family Support Act known as “UIFSA” controls some aspects of where and how to recover back support.
-Depending on your case, legal proceedings might have to be held in the state where the paying parent lives in order to collect the back support.
-The child support agency or a lawyer can help you with this, but dealing with other states can be a long process, and will require you to provide information and cooperate with the enforcing state.
+If the person who owes you support lives in a different state, the Uniform Interstate Family Support Act controls some aspects of where and how to recover back support.
+Depending on your case, legal proceedings might have to be held in the state where the paying parent lives to collect the back support.
+The child support agency or a lawyer can help you with this.
+Know that dealing with other states can be a long process.
+You will need to provide information and cooperate with the enforcing state.

-Any time you are involved with support enforcement proceedings, you will probably have to state under oath how much money the other parent has paid and how much is still owed to you.
-It is very important to keep accurate records of all support payments, including the date the payment is made, the amount of the payment, and the form of payment (for example, personal check or money order).
-When your support case is handled by the district attorney’s office or the Oregon Department of Justice, the payments go through the state of Oregon, which keeps computerized records of the payments.
-The state agencies automatically begin some enforcement actions based on these records.
+When an enforcement agency handles your support case, the payments go through the state of Oregon.
+The state keeps computerized records of the payments.
+(This is why it is often easier to have your support case handled by the district attorney or the Oregon Department of Justice.)
+The state agencies automatically begin some enforcement actions based on their records.
 If your case is being handled by a support enforcement agency, it is very important that all payments go through the agency.
 Otherwise, the paying parent may not get credit for payments made.
 If your support payments go through the state, make sure you know if the child support agency is also doing enforcement for you.